AMDonati/parkinson-disease-project/README.md

 * Definition/Classification of the different stages of the disease (as prediction outputs) can be quite complicated

-## 3. Specific focus on brain scans analysis of PD subjects
+## Idea #3.
+Specific focus on brain scans analysis of PD subjects
 ### AI & Healthcare topic: biomedical vision / CAD for neuroimaging
 #### use cases:
 * DOCTORS: Decision Support tool to analyze brain scans